 In the nursery we have 26 full time equivalent places split between morning and afternoon each offering the free 15 hours per week.

-Children attending the morning session at the nursery arrive at 8.45am and are collected at 11.45am.
-The afternoon session starts at 12.3opm and finishes at 3.30pm.
+Children attending the morning session at the nursery arrive at 9.05am and are collected at 12.05am.
+The afternoon session starts at 12.05pm and finishes at 3.05pm.
 Full time places are also offered.
+Start time is 9.05am and finishes at 3.05pm.
+Dinner is provided at the appropriate rate at the time.
 Funding for full time places can be through the national scheme which parents must apply for.
 You can also pay the school direct.
-Details will be provided to succesfull applicants.
+Details will be provided to all applicants offered a place.

 Applications for places in Nursery are made directly to the school.